aliasghor/python-oop/README.md

 ## 1. Pendahuluan Object-Oriented Programming

-Object-Oriented programming (OOP) is a paradigm based on the concept of wrapping pieces of **data** (attributes) and **behaviour** (methods) into speical bundles called objects, which are constructed from a set of "blueprints" defined by a programmer called classes.
+As I mentioned on the main branch, Object-Oriented Programming (OOP) is a paradigm based on the concept of wrapping pieces of **data** (attributes) and **behaviour** (methods) into speical bundles called objects, which are constructed from a set of "blueprints" defined by a programmer called classes.

 ## 2. Constructor

-The `__init__()` method is special method that is automatically called when an object (instance) of a class is created.
+The `__init__()` method is a [special method](https://docs.python.org/3/glossary.html#term-special-method) that is automatically called when an object (instance) of a class is created.
 Its primary purpose is used to initalize the object's attribute value implicitly through the `self` parameter. (`self` parameter is a mandatory parameter for all instance and special methods because, behind the scences, Python automatically passes the object as for the first argument.)

 ## 3. Class Dan Instance Variables
 Class variables are variables that are shared across all instances of a class, whereas instance variables are variables that are unique to each instance of a class.